betaflight/betaflight.com/readme.md

 # Uses NANOGEN module

 ## Setup your environment variables
 You will need to set environment variables for your github username and token for the build script to complete successfully.
-How to generate a github (personal access token [https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token]).
+It is easy to generate a github [personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to use in place of your password.

 .\src\js\github.js